michelp/glaph/README.md

 including optional types and dimensions provided as keywork arguments.

 Now, everyone knows C doesn't have keyword arguments.
-Glaph bends reality with some macro sleigh of hand to make using the C api a lot easier.
-Combined with the polymorphism of generic macros, there is a lot of simplication and glaph algorithms are usualy line for line operationally identical to their Python equivalents.
-Don't worry it's all pure 100% C!
+Glaph bends reality with some macro and inline function sleigh of hand to make using the C api a lot easier by making many of the optional arguments defaulted internally my the glaph macros.
+Combined with the polymorphism of C11 style `_Generic()` macros, there is a lot of simplication, and glaph algorithms are usualy line for line operationally identical to their Python equivalents.

+There are no external dependencies and no runtime.
+Glaph generates C code using standard `#define` C preprocessor macros that is directly compiled like any other GraphBLAS program.

 Another example is that where the GraphBLAS C API provides `GrB_mxm`, `GrB_mxv` and `GrB_vxm` for Matix/Matrix, Matrix/Vector, and